taosdata/grafanaplugin/README.md

 ![data source configuration](https://raw.githubusercontent.com/taosdata/grafanaplugin/feat/TD-30670/assets/howto-add-datasource-11v.png)
 Note:
 1. Close the Load TDengine Alert button to prevent automatic import of alert rules when adding data sources.
-2. When deleting a data source, it is necessary to first clear the imported alarm rules
+2. When deleting a data source, it is necessary to first clear the imported alert rules

 Save and test it, it should say 'TDengine Data source is working'.